Jzukas125/Obsidian-Notes/Personal Notes/How to Impress at a SE internship.md

-- From what Aidan says a good way to impress everyone would be as follows:
+- From what Aidan and several online resources say a good way to impress everyone would be as follows:
 	- Have good reports
 	- Be collaborative meaning you should get to know your team
 	- Be curious about how the software is structed and evolved over time